Farm Bill: Terms to Know

 National Agricultural Statistics Service (NASS) – NASS serves the basic agricultural and rural data needs of the country by providing objective, important and accurate statistical information and services to farmers, ranchers, agribusinesses and public officials.
 This data is vital to monitoring the ever-changing agricultural sector and carrying out farm policy.

-Federal Register, The Daily Journal of the United States Government, Margin Protection Program for Dairy and Dairy Product Donation Program
+Federal Register, The Daily Journal of the United States Government, Dairy Margin Coverage Program and Dairy Indemnity Payment Program

 Office of the Law Revision Counsel, United States Code, Chapter 36 – Crop Insurance, Subchapter I - Federal Crop Insurance